-Default and recommended environment folder is “home_dir/penv”.
+Default and recommended environment folder is “core_dir/penv”.
 You can print environment folder path using the next command in your system terminal:

 Please remove existing PlatformIO Core environment folder if exists.
-See above how to get a path.
+See above command how to get path to environment folder.

 Please check that you have a valid Python interpreter running a next command in system terminal.
-Python 2.7.9+ is recommended.
+Python 2.7.9+ or Python 3.5+ is recommended.

 virtualenv --helpcommand exists in a system, otherwise, please install it manually using